02032869239

 11 years

-I've received multiple calls from someone claiming to be Bryan Adams.
-I really should have mentioned that I don’t have a computer.
+Got calls a few times from someone claiming to be Bryan Adams.
+Kinda wish I'd just told 'em I don’t own a computer.

 Bryan Adams